giogimic/Saints-Ascended/SETUP.md

 ### Common Issues

 1. **"CURSEFORGE_API_KEY not configured" error:**
-   - Check that your `.env` file exists
+   - Check that you've set the API key in Global Settings (gear icon)
-   - Verify the API key is correctly set (not the placeholder)
+   - Verify the API key is correctly copied from CurseForge Console
    - Ensure there are no extra spaces or quotes
+   - Run `node scripts/verify-api-key.js` to test

 2. **"Environment variable not found: DATABASE_URL" error:**
+   - Run `node scripts/setup-env.js` to set up the environment
    - Run the appropriate deployment script for your system
-   - Check that the `.env` file exists and has the correct DATABASE_URL

 3. **Database migration errors:**
    - Delete `prisma/migrations` folder and run `npm run db:push`